alorence/django-modern-rpc/docs/config/generated_doc.rst

         return request.content_type

-If you want to use `Markdown` or `reStructuredText` syntax in your RPC method documentation, you have to install the corresponding package in you environment.
+If you want to use `Markdown` or `reStructuredText` syntax in your RPC method documentation, you have to install the corresponding package in your environment.

 .. code-block:: bash